 Four: Review documents when they come in for accuracy and completeness

-When documents start coming in, it is important to review each one for accuracy and completeness.
+When documents start coming in, it is critical to review each one for accuracy and completeness.
 You may want to create a checklist for reviewers to use when analyzing these documents.
 You’ll want to verify things like the party names, limits, and dates for insurance and bonds.

 Five: Regularly check expiration dates

-Check the expiration dates you have recorded in the software or spreadsheet you use to track them.
+Check the policy expiration dates you have recorded in the software or spreadsheet you use to track them.
 If there is a discrepancy or you have a concern, verify by checking the original documents in your filing system.
-Checking the dates in a spreadsheet or software is quicker and easier than looking at the original documents each time.
+Checking the dates in a spreadsheet or software is faster and easier than looking at the original documents each time.

 Six: Notify contractors when documents are not in compliance